 The Equality Challenge Unit (ECU) champions equality in higher education.
 It operates the Athena SWAN Charter to recognise work that addresses gender equality in a range of subjects within higher education, including business and the social sciences.
 It enables universities and departments to apply for awards that recognise their work on championing equality.

 Our Athena SWAN self-assessment team prepared our application for the Bronze award and is working on our Silver award application.
 The team is united by their expertise, interests and experience.

-"The Athena SWAN process has raised awareness of the breadth and depth of gender research conducted across the School and has resulted in plans to establish a new Centre for Research on Gender and Work and launch the inclusivity focussed COVER research centre.
+"The Athena SWAN process has raised awareness of the breadth and depth of gender research conducted across the School and has encouraged us to establish a new research cluster on Gender and Work and launch the inclusivity focussed COVER research centre.
 Through showcasing our research in this area we hope to build new collaborations with business and community groups, and develop our students as gender-aware future business leaders."

-As the School’s Director of Research, Professor Claudia Girardone promotes equality and diversity as fundamental principles for achieving research excellence.
+As Dean of Essex Business School, Professor Claudia Girardone promotes equality and diversity as fundamental principles for achieving research excellence.
 She embeds these principles in research policies, practices and culture.
 Professor Girardone has undertaken a number of career development opportunities provided by the University of Essex.
 Most recently, she has attended a course on measuring research quality and benchmarking performance against other universities.

 Doctor of Management Science and EntrepreneurshipSenior Lecturer, Essex Business School